GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 2. Detecting missing and important animation updates, to
 3. *Percentage Dropped* over a given time period.

-Put another way, what matters is: the proportion of time waiting for important updates.
+What matters is: _the proportion of time waiting for important updates_.
 We think this matches the natural way users experience the smoothness of web content in practice.
 So far, we have been using the following as an initial set of metrics: